Friends and family have shared their relationship to show their support.

 Services were held on Saturday, May 18, 1957, the Grabe Funeral Home, 210 North East Street, Coudersport, with the Rev. Robert H.R.
 Loughborough, minister of the First Presbyterian Church, Coudersport, officiating.
 A cremation followed.
 In 1997, Eliot, Elisabeth and Robert Ness were interred at Lake View Cemetery, Cleveland, Ohio.

-Everyone is welcome to visit the Thomas E. Fickinger Funeral Home (formerly Grabe Funeral Home), 210 North East Street, Coudersport, Friday from 3-5:00 pm and Saturday from 10am – 5pm this weekend during the festival for a commemorative laminated obituary book marker, in celebration of Mr. Ness’s Life.
+Everyone is welcome to visit the Thomas E. Fickinger Funeral Home (formerly Grabe Funeral Home), 210 North East Street, Coudersport, Saturday from 10am – 3pm this weekend during the festival.
+Enjoy our 27 minute video tribute to the life of Eliot Ness in our air conditioned facility and receive a commemorative laminated obituary book marker.